Navy10021/MDDenseResNet/README.md

 ## 📊 Dataset

-Our models are trained on diverse malware image datasets, designed to challenge and test the robustness of MDDenseResNet:
+Our models are trained on diverse malware image datasets, designed to challenge and test the robustness of **MDDenseResNet**:

 - **MalwarePix-small**: 3,915 images, derived from 12,000 base samples across 9 classes, using undersampling to ensure equity.
 - **MalwarePix-medium**: 13,254 images, enhanced with data augmentation for richer training data.